-- (iv) Tests: the Tests shall continue to be applied; and - (v) Pre-Maturity Liquidity Test: the Pre-Maturity Liquidity Test shall be deemed to be failed with respect to any Hard Bullet Covered Bonds for which the Maturity Date falls within 12 months.
+- (iii) Payments by the Covered Bond Guarantor: the Covered Bond Guarantor will pay any amounts due under the Covered Bonds on the Due for Payment Date in accordance with (i)(a) above and subject in any case to the provisions of the Conditions: - (iv) Mandatory Tests: the Mandatory Tests shall continue to be applied; and - (v) Pre-Maturity Liquidity Test: the Pre-Maturity Liquidity Test shall be deemed to be failed with respect to any Hard Bullet Covered Bonds for which the Maturity Date falls within 12 months.

-Upon the termination of the suspension period, the Issuer shall resume responsibility for meeting the payment obligations under the Covered Bonds (and for the avoidance of doubt, the Covered Bonds then outstanding will not be deemed to have been accelerated against the Issuer).
+Upon the termination of the suspension period, the Article 74 Notice to Pay shall be withdrawn and the Issuer will be responsible for meeting the payment obligations under the Covered Bonds (and for the avoidance of doubt, the Covered Bonds then outstanding will no longer be deemed to have been accelerated against the Issuer) in accordance with the relevant Priority of Payments.

-(c) Issuer Events of Default:

-If any of the following events (each, an Issuer Event of Default) occurs and is continuing:

-- (i) default is made by the Issuer for a period of 7 Business Days or more in the payment of any principal or redemption amount, or for a period of 14 Business Days or more in the payment of any interest on the Covered Bonds of any Series when due; or - (ii) the Issuer is in breach of material obligations under or in respect of the Covered Bonds (of any Series outstanding) or any of the Transaction Documents to which it is a party (other than any obligation for the payment of principal or interest on the Covered Bonds) and such failure remains unremedied for 30 days after the Representative of the Covered Bondholders has given written notice thereof to the Issuer, certifying that such failure is, in its opinion, materially prejudicial to the interests of the Covered Bondholders and specifying whether or not such failure is capable of remedy; or - (iii) an Insolvency Event (as defined in the Conditions) occurs in respect of the Issuer; - (iv) in relation to Hard Bullet Covered Bonds, breach of the Pre-Maturity Liquidity Test which is not remedied by the earlier of: - (a) 20 Business Days from the date on which the Issuer is notified of the breach of the Pre-Maturity Liquidity Test; and - (b) the Maturity Date of that Series of Covered Bonds; - (v) breach of the Tests which is not remedied within 6 months from the notification of the occurrence of such breach.
+- (c) Issuer Events of Default: If any of the following events (each, an Issuer Event of Default) occurs and is continuing: - (i) Non-payment: default is made by the Issuer for a period of 7 days or more in the payment of any principal or redemption amount, or for a period of 14 days or more in the payment of any interest on the Covered Bonds of any Series or Tranche when due, unless an Article 74 Event has occurred and the relevant suspension period is continuing; or - (ii) Breach of other obligations: the Issuer is in breach of material obligations under or in respect of the Covered Bonds (of any Series or Tranche outstanding) or any of the Transaction Documents to which it is a party (other than any obligation for the payment of principal or interest on the Covered Bonds and/or any obligation to ensure compliance of the Portfolio with the Tests)) and such failure remains unremedied for 30 days after the Representative of the Covered Bondholders has given written notice thereof to the Issuer, certifying that such failure is, in its opinion, materially prejudicial to the interests of the Covered Bondholders and specifying whether or not such failure is capable of remedy; or - (iii) Cross-default: any of the events described in paragraphs (i) and (ii) above occurs in respect of any other Series or Tranche of Covered Bonds; or - (iv) Insolvency: an Insolvency Event occurs in respect of the Issuer; or - (v) Cessation of business: the Issuer ceases to carry on its primary business; or - (vi) Breach of Pre-Maturity Liquidity Test: in relation to Hard Bullet Covered Bonds, breach of the Pre-Maturity Liquidity Test which is not remedied by the earlier of: - (a) 20 Business Days from the date on which the Issuer is notified of the breach of the Pre-Maturity Liquidity Test; and - (b) the Maturity Date of that Series or Tranche of Covered Bonds; or - (vii) Breach of Mandatory Test: breach of any of the Mandatory Tests which is not remedied by the Calculation Date immediately following the notification of such breach.